syawaloktasyahputra/Portofolio-V2/README.md

 Hello everyone\! 👋

-Let me introduce myself, I'm **Eki Zulfar Rachman**.
+Let me introduce myself, I'm **Syawal Okta Syahputra**.
 On this occasion, I'd like to share the portfolio website project that I've developed.

 ## 🚀 Live Demo